Phishing emails are designed to deceive you into:

 - Opening an attachment and installing malicious software; or

-- Impersonating someone in attempt to commit fraud with your help.
+- Impersonating someone in an attempt to commit fraud with your help.

 Each month, our university fields 1,500 increasingly convincing phishing emails attempting to target students, faculty and staff.